 Search Menu

-The benefits of watermelon for dogs?
-The fruit itself is a health-food powerhouse, low in calories and packed with nutrients—vitamins A, B6, and C, and potassium.
-Plus, the fruit has only about 50 calories a cup and 92 percent water, so it’s great for hydration on a hot day.
-It also has no fat or cholesterol, so it’s pretty much guilt-free.
+Are there any benefits of watermelon for dogs?
+The fruit itself is a health-food powerhouse, low in calories and packed with nutrients — vitamins A, B6, and C, and potassium.
+Plus, the fruit has only about 50 calories a cup and 92% water, so it’s great for hydration on a hot day.
+It also has no fat or cholesterol.

 How to Feed a Dog Watermelon

-Just like any treat, given to your dog in addition to their regular, balanced diet, Watermelon should be fed in moderation.
-Here are some safe ways to feed your dog watermelon:
+Just like any treat you give your dog in addition to their regular, balanced diet, watermelon should be fed in moderation.
+Treats shouldn’t make up more than 10% of your dog’s diet, so just a few bite-sized pieces would be best.

-• In chunks: Slice up watermelon and remove the rinds and seeds
+• In chunks: Slice up a watermelon and remove the rinds and seeds.

-• Frozen chunks: After removing the rinds and seeds, freeze the fruit in the freezer and take out on a hot summer day.
+• Frozen chunks: After removing the rinds and seeds, freeze the fruit in the freezer, then take it out on a hot summer day.
 The treat will help cool down your dog!

-• Puree: Puree the fresh fruit after seeds and rinds are removed, then freeze in an ice cube tray.
+• Puree: Puree the fresh fruit after removing seeds and, then freeze in an ice cube tray or silicone mold.

-• Watermelon ice cream: Blend frozen watermelon chunks with plain, unsweetened yogurt.
-Add on top of your dog’s food bowl or stuff into a rubber toy such as a Kong.
+• Watermelon “ice cream:” Blend frozen watermelon chunks with plain, unsweetened yogurt.
+Add on top of your dog’s food bowl or stuff into a rubber toy.
 Unless they suffer from lactose intolerance, plain yogurt is safe to eat for most dogs.
-It’s usually better tolerated than ice cream, plus the bacterial cultures in yogurt are great for intestinal health.
+It’s usually better tolerated than ice cream, and the bacterial cultures in yogurt are great for intestinal health.
 Just be sure to choose plain yogurt without any added flavors, fruit, sugars, natural sweeteners, or artificial sweeteners.
-Read the label carefully to be sure the product does not contain toxic Xylitol.
-If your dog doesn’t handle yogurt well, consider other options like lactose-free, dairy-based yogurt, or dairy-free yogurt made from plant products.
+Read the label carefully to be sure the product doesn’t contain toxic xylitol.
+If your dog doesn’t handle yogurt well, consider other options like lactose-free, dairy-based yogurt or dairy-free yogurt made from plant products.
 Always read the label to avoid any unsafe additives or ingredients.

 https://www.akc.org/wp-admin/admin-ajax.php